Terms and Privacy •

 - Bloggers or writers could use email to build a herd of loyal readers.

-* Non- profits goals in using email is to raise funds for their charity works.
+- Non-profits goals of using email are to raise funds for their charity works.
 Also, news of any fundraising events and volunteering activities.

 When you get a clear path on your “Why” you can develop an effective marketing strategy.

 Step 2: Who do you want to write?

 The next step is to decide who your email is for.
 Everyone is not applicable to emails.
 The more you specify the target audience the better the engagement you will get.

 - Media company knows their reader's age bracket and education.
 So, they can determine the content of their email and it would resonate with the audience.